-Ret Judge SP Garg to head inquiry into clash between police and lawyers
+Tis Hazari clash: Delhi HC appoints retired judge to head inquiry, 2 police officials transferred

 New Delhi, Nov 03: The Delhi High Court on Sunday ordered a judicial inquiry into the clash between lawyers and police at the capital's Tis Hazari court.
 The inquiry would be headed by retired judge of Delhi High Court SP Garg.

-The probe should be completed within 6 weeks under retired judge of Delhi High Court SP Garg, the court said.
+The probe should be completed within 6 weeks under the retired judge of Delhi High, Court SP Garg, the court said.

+The Delhi High Court ordered the transfer of Special Commissioner of Delhi Police Sanjay Singh and Additional Deputy Commissioner of Police Harinder Singh at a special hearing into Saturday's violence.

 Delhi High Court has further directed Delhi Police Commissioner to immediately suspend the accused police officials, and also directed Delhi government to provide a lump sum ex-gratia amount of Rs 50,000 to Advocate Vijay Verma, and Rs 15,000 and Rs 10,000 to other two injured advocates.